-Canon 77D versus Sony RX10 III
+Canon 77D vs Sony RX10 III

-The Canon EOS 77D and the Sony Cyber-shot DSC-RX10 III are two digital cameras that were announced, respectively, in February 2017 and March 2016.
+The Canon EOS 77D and the Sony Cyber-shot DSC-RX10 III are two digital cameras that were revealed to the public, respectively, in February 2017 and March 2016.
 The 77D is a DSLR, while the RX10 III is a fixed lens compact.
 The cameras are based on an APS-C (77D) and an one-inch (RX10 III) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 III is somewhat smaller (5 percent) than the Canon 77D.
 It is noteworthy in this context that the RX10 III is splash and dust-proof, while the 77D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 III has a lens built in, whereas the 77D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 77D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 77D gets 600 shots out of its LP-E17 battery, while the RX10 III can take 420 images on a single charge of its NP-FW50 power pack.
 The power pack in the RX10 III can be charged via the USB port, which can be very convenient when travelling.